paldhous/ucb/2015/dataviz/md_raw/class12.md

 The subsequent code instructs D3 what to do with the selected element.
 It first appends an SVG element, which has two attributes, "width" and "height," both 500 pixels.
 This is always the first step when using D3 to manipulate SVG objects, which will be drawn within this element.

-A circle is then appended to this SVG element, which is given a series of attributes and styles: `cx` and `cy` define the position of the center of the circle, measured in pixels from the left and top of the SVG element, respectively; `r` is the radius of the circle, in pixels; `fill` and `stroke` control the of the circle and its outline respectively.
+A circle is then appended to this SVG element, which is given a series of attributes and styles: `cx` and `cy` define the position of the center of the circle, measured in pixels from the left and top of the SVG element, respectively; `r` is the radius of the circle, in pixels; `fill` and `stroke` control the color of the circle and its outline respectively.
 When styling SVG, colors can be assigned using the [HTML names listed here](http://www.w3schools.com/html/html_colornames.asp), or by using HEX or RGB codes.

 Try experimenting with altering the attributes and styling of the circle, saving the `shapes.html` file and refreshing your browser to review the results.